Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 author: FlightFree UK
 read_time_minute: 3
 ---
-T﻿here are lots of options for travelling without flying from Europe to North/South America.
+T﻿here are a few options for travelling without flying from Europe to North/South America.
 As you might expect, none are as quick or as cheap as flying.
 But if you have the time and money, crossing the Atlantic ocean flight-free can be a life-changing adventure as well as potentially saving a huge amount of carbon.

 H﻿ere are the main options.